Spector (band)

 Spector are a British indie rock band from London, composed of Frederick Macpherson (vocalist previously of Les Incompétents and Ox.Eagle.Lion.Man), Jed Cullen (guitar), Nicolas Py (drums) and Danny Blandy (keyboard, formerly drums).
-They’ve released three albums and one compilation.
+They've released five albums and one compilation.
 The band's debut album Enjoy It While It Lasts reached number 12 in the UK Albums Chart and went to number one on the Official Record Store Chart on the week of its release.

 History

 Spector were formed in 2011 by former Les Incompétents and Ox.Eagle.Lion.Man frontman Fred Macpherson, and practiced and performed their first gigs in Efes Snooker Club in East London.
-Macpherson notes that the band have drawn inspiration from 1980s acts including Orchestral Manoeuvres in the Dark (OMD), Spandau Ballet and Ultravox.
+Macpherson notes that the band have drawn inspiration from 1980s acts including Orchestral Manoeuvres in the Dark, Spandau Ballet and Ultravox.

 In 2011, Spector were granted a session on BBC Radio 1 DJ Huw Stephens's radio show, and performed on the BBC Introducing stage at the Reading and Leeds Festival.
 They appeared on the live broadcast of Later... with Jools Holland on 22 November 2011 and performed their single "What You Wanted".
 On the longer, Friday-night show later that week they performed "Chevy Thunder" as well as "Never Fade Away", and it was announced that they would be releasing an album in 2012.

 On 5 December 2011, the BBC announced that Spector had been nominated for the BBC's Sound of 2012 poll.

 The band performed a headline UK tour in February 2012 and played as a support act for Florence and the Machine's March 2012 tour.
 Spector also performed their first gig in America at the Coachella Festival in April 2012.